phootwork/phootwork.github.io/docs/contributing.md

    │       └── fixtures
    └── vendor
 ```

-Into the directory `bin` we have two scripts: `auto_split.sh` splits the whole Phootwork repository into the single
-library packages and `build_api.sh` generates the api documentation.
-You usually don't care about them, because they are
-run by our continuous integration server [Travis ci](https://travis-ci.org).

 As usual, into the directory `vendor` you can find all the libraries Phootwork depends on, both for runtime and development.